love.js

 end

-We hope to see these issues resolved in future updates to the repository.
+We hope to get these issues resolved in the future.

 love.js uses indexedDB to cache game packages and store data on the user's device.